Iron ore slumps as China production cuts spark fears of demand drop

-BEIJING, July 3 (Reuters) - Dalian and Singapore iron ore futures slipped on Monday as traders became cautious of faltering demand after China's top steelmaking hub Tangshan ordered local steel mills to reduce production in a bid to improve air quality.
+BEIJING, July 3 (Reuters) - Dalian and Singapore iron ore futures slipped on Monday as traders became cautious of faltering demand after China's top steelmaking hub Tangshan ordered local steel mills to reduce production as part of efforts to improve air quality.

 The municipal government of north China's Tangshan asked the 11 A-class steel mills to take initiative to cut production, while mills rated as B-class or below need to suspend 50% of their sintering equipment over July 1-31, analysts at consultancy Mysteel said in a note.